How can we ensure effective assistance for everyone with an essential civil legal need?

 - Chip Phinney, Esq., Deputy Legal Counsel, Supreme Judicial Court

-- Marilyn Wellington, Executive Director, Board of Bar Examiners
+- Marilyn Wellington, Esq., Executive Director, Board of Bar Examiners

-Marc Lauritsen of Capstone Practice Systems, a Massachusetts lawyer and educator, has been engaged to facilitate the project.
+Marc Lauritsen of Capstone Practice Systems, a Massachusetts lawyer and educator, was engaged to facilitate the project.

 The project culminated in December 2017 with the publication of the Massachusetts Justice For All Strategic Action Plan.
 An implementation effort will ensue in 2018.

-We have held four regional meetings to gather input from the public and from those who provide services and other forms of assistance to people with essential legal needs.
+During 2017, project consultant Marc Lauritsen and working group members held four regional meetings to gather input from the public.
 These were in Springfield, Andover, Boston, and Dartmouth.
 Each began with a general open session, and continued with breakouts to discuss issues in the contexts of consumer debt, housing, and family law.

-A statewide conference, being held at Harvard Law School on June 9th, will draw together an invited group that reflects a broad spectrum of stakeholders from across the Commonwealth.
-In addition to the substantive areas mentioned above we will take up cross-cutting questions about the overall access-to-justice ‘ecosystem’ and its infrastructure.
-The conference goals are to spur actions and shape strategies for achieving 100 percent access to effective assistance for essential civil legal needs.
+A statewide conference, held at Harvard Law School on June 9th, convened an invited group reflecting a broad spectrum of stakeholders from across the Commonwealth.
+In addition to the substantive areas mentioned above, the group addressed cross-cutting questions about the overall access-to-justice ecosystem and its infrastructure.
+The conference goals were to spur actions and shape strategies for achieving 100 percent access to effective assistance for essential civil legal needs.